 You’ve made the switch from Windows or Mac.
 You’ve picked a Linux distro, settled on a desktop environment, and learned all the basic Linux commands.
 Now you’re looking for applications to install.
 Or maybe you’re a long-time Linux user who’s keeping an eye out for what’s new.
-Either way, you’ve come to the right place.
+Well, you’ve come to the right place.